rwagon7/java-concepts/Arrays/README.md

 ## sort
 - sort(int[] a)
-=> Sorts the specified range of the array into acsending order
+=> Sorts the specified range of the array into ascending order

 ## Stream
 - stream(T[] a)
-=> converts array ito streams
+=> converts array into streams